bglenardo/bglenardo.github.io/_projects/tunl_cs136.md

     </div>
 </div>
 <div class="caption">
-    Photo of the end of our beamline at TUNL, with four high-purity germanium (HPGe) detectors surrounding the target for the detection of gamma rays.
+    Photo of the beamline and <sup>136</sup>Xe target chamber at TUNL.
+The target is surrounded by four high-purity germanium (HPGe) detectors for the detection of gamma rays.
 (Photo: Sean Finch)
 </div>

 <br>